SteffeyDev/homebridge-hyundai-bluelink/README.md

 This is a [Homebridge](https://homebridge.io) platform plugin that uses [bluelinky](https://github.com/Hacksore/bluelinky) to connect your Hyundai or Kia vehicle to HomeKit, which allows you control your vehicle using Siri, shortcuts, or the Home app.

+## Maintainer Needed

+I no longer use Homebridge/HOOBS, and thus cannot maintain this plugin.
+Reach out if you are interested.

 ## Installation

 This plugin can be installed from the Homebridge web console: